• Skip to Content

 L40 SOC 4510 Race, Ethnicity, and Migration

-This course will explore sociological studies and theoretical and empirical analyses of race, ethnicity and migration, with a focus on children of immigrants and later-generation descendants of migrants in the United States.
-We will compare the experiences and outcomes of various racial and ethnic "groups," including whites/Europeans, Blacks/African-Americans, Latinos/Hispanics, and Asians, exploring how migration processes and patterns shape racial/ethnic group formations and inequalities.
-Examples of specific topics related to these issues include assimilation, ethnic and racial identities, multiraciality, language, legality, intergroup relations, and education.
-The course will be taught in a seminar style, with class discussions and participation by all students central to the learning process.
+This course will explore theoretical and empirical analyses of race, ethnicity and migration through a sociological lens, focusing on children of immigrants and later-generation descendants of migrants in the United States.
+Students will compare the experiences and outcomes of various racial and ethnic "groups," including whites/Europeans, Blacks/African-Americans, Latinos/Hispanics, and Asians, investigating how migration processes and patterns shape racial/ethnic group formations and inequalities.
+Examples of specific topics related to these issues include: assimilation; ethnic and racial identities; multiraciality; language; legality; intergroup relations; and education.
+This course will be taught in a seminar style where student engagement within class discussions is required and one's participation is central to the learning process.
+Prerequisite: successful completion of an introductory-level Sociology course or consent of the instructor.
+Graduate students should enroll in the 500-level offering.

 Credit 3 units.
 A&S IQ: LCD, SSC, SC Arch: SSC Art: SSC BU: BA, IS EN: S